dasch-swiss/dsp-docs/docs/developers/dsp-api/ontologies/knora-admin.md

 * `foaf:familyName` (1): The user’s family name.
 * `foaf:givenName` (1): The user’s given name.

-Knora’s concept of access control is that an object  -a resource or value - can grant permissions to groups of users, but not to individual users.
+DSP-API’s concept of access control is that an object  -a resource or value - can grant permissions to groups of users, but not to individual users.
 There are several built-in groups:
-* `knora-admin:UnknownUser`: Any user who has not logged into Knora is automatically assigned to this group.
+* `knora-admin:UnknownUser`: Any user who has not logged into DSP-API is automatically assigned to this group.
-* `knora-admin:KnownUser`: Any user who has logged into Knora is automatically assigned to this group.
+* `knora-admin:KnownUser`: Any user who has logged into DSP-API is automatically assigned to this group.
 * `knora-admin:ProjectMember`: When checking a user’s permissions on an object, the user is automatically assigned to this group if she is a member of the project that the object belongs to.
 * `knora-admin:Creator`: When checking a user’s permissions on an object, the user is automatically assigned to this group if he is the creator of the object.
 * `knora-admin:ProjectAdmin`: When checking a user’s permissions on an object, the user is automatically assigned to this group if she is an administrator of the project that the object belongs to.
-* `knora-admin:SystemAdmin`: The group of Knora system administrators.
+* `knora-admin:SystemAdmin`: The group of DSP-API system administrators.

 A user-created ontology can define additional groups, which must belong to the OWL class `knora-admin:UserGroup`.